Anime / Grimms Fairy Tale Classics

 was an anime series produced by Nippon Animation.
 It was originally aired from 1987 to 1989.

 The anime was based on the stories by The Brothers Grimm

 and a number of other authors.
 Each story was told in a half-hour format.
 Some stories, like "Cinderella" and "Puss in Boots" were aired in two parts.
 "Snow White" was aired in four parts.
 Most episodes were somewhat faithful to the original stories, with various changes made to suit the half-hour episode run.

 to Andersen Monogatari

-- The Nickelodeon dub also went a bit further.
+- The Nickelodeon dub also went a bit further, shortening scenes where characters are beaten, making deaths cleaner, and removing instances of breastfeeding.
 Infamously, "The Coat Of Many Colors" had to be redubbed to omit references to incest.
 Strangely enough, the original dub is the only version available online.

 - Drunk on Milk: In The Town Musicians Of Bremen, the donkey acts giddy and walks on his hind legs after eating strange flowers.
 The narration even says that people make some kinds of wine from certain flowers.

 - Frame-Up: In "The Six Swans", the witch kidnaps the princess's son and makes it look like she ate him.

 - Getting Crap Past the Radar: The Rapunzel and the Prince thing.
 The writers didn't show them doing anything graphic, but she got pregnant of him and the prince and Rapunzel awoke in the SAME BED.

 - Giggling Villain: The witch from "The Iron Stove".